clojure-doc/clojure-doc.github.io/content/md/articles/language/functions.md

 Without the use of a variadic argument list, you would have to call the function with a single map argument such as `{:name "Robert" :job "Engineer}`.

-As of Clojure 1.11, you can also pass named parameters as a map:
+As of Clojure 1.11, you can also pass named parameters as a map, or a mix of named parameters followed by a map:

 ``` clojure
 (job-info {:name "Robert" :job "Engineer"})